Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

-Our favourite flower is finally back in season.
-Find out more about the beautiful Peony, including its history, facts, care and more
+Find out more about the beautiful Peony, including its history, facts, care and more.

 Peony season is here!
-We are currently able to experience the joy of the British peony at their best for a very short period of time.
+We are currently able to experience the joy of British peonies at their best for a very short time.
 Peonies bloom from April to June, with coral peonies appearing first, followed by classic pink peonies in the early days of summer.

 Most of us love the beautiful cloud like flower, but how much do you really know about them?
 Keep reading to find out more about one of our favourite summertime blooms.

 There are many tales as to how the Peony got its name.
 According to one tale the name originates from the Greek word Paeon.